info201b-wi20/final-project-seanoh99/project-brainstorm.md

   - the data (not necessarily the same people that host the data), and who or what the data is about?_
-Data for this dataset was compiled using a Chrome extension, built by ProPublica reporters, in which the extension showed users the interest categories Facebook assigned to them, and gave users the opportunity to share all of these categories with ProPublica
+Data for this dataset was compiled using a Chrome extension, built by ProPublica reporters.
+The data represents the dataset of the name of the advertisement, the type of the ad, and the topic of the each ad.

 - _How many observations (rows) are in your data?_